sumup-oss/circuit-ui/.changeset/perfect-jeans-lick.md

 '@sumup/circuit-ui': minor
 ---

-Adds auto expand behavior to TextArea
+Added an auto expand behavior to the `TextArea` component.